Want to join the Knights of the Round Table? We have the following job openings:

-- You need to be a student studying at MBO/HBO/WO levels.
-If you are not a student, you cannot get an internship.
-If you are at high school, you cannot get an internship.
+- You need to be a student.
+If you are not a student, employment laws prevent us from providing you an internship.
+Also, if you are at high school, we cannot give you an internship.
 Sorry about that.

-- You need to speak fluent Dutch and be able to work with us at the office in The Hague;
+- You need to speak fluent English or Dutch, and be able to work with us at the office in The Hague;

 - You need to have an internship of at least three months to apply.